 2. Providing a positive environment which promotes teamwork, communication, and accomplishment

 3. Recognizing the diversity in participants and audiences

 4. Realizing it's now how big a part you get, but how big you make your part!

 MYT Audition Policy

 It's not how big a part your get, it's how big you make your part.

-During auditions students may use their scripts and sing along with the CD or accompanist.
+During auditions students may use their scripts and sing along with the rehearsal track or accompanist.
 We sometimes allow students to select a part or parts in which they are interested to begin an audition.
 No role, however, is ever promised or guaranteed.
 All students must be prepared to sing and read for all parts in a show.
 An audition is not a read through, and students should act and sing in character and with enthusiasm.
-Casting is based on current auditions, not past performances or experience.
+Casting is based on current auditions, not past musical theater experience or roles.
 The audition format will be determined by the director based on the cast and type of show.
 Auditions may be scheduled individually or in groups.

 Every Child Gets A Part: